 Monitoring & Whole Farm Plan Annual Status Reviews

-Monitoring is managed using a monitoring calendar, which schedules property visits by month.
-A Ground Monitoring Form is used to identify all activities in the Easement that may require staff or committee action.
-This form is used in conjunction with the Stewardship Database to manage and track all stewardship activities on all properties.
-The Stewardship Database allows the Stewardship Specialist to quantify and qualify all stewardship activities occurring on all properties, as well as manage the history of a conservation easement on the property as it relates to the original grantor easement and the original Whole Farm Plan.
+Monitoring is managed using a predetermined calendar, which schedules property visits by month.
+At the monitoring visit, a Ground Monitoring Form is used to identify all activities that may require CE Program staff or Easement Committee attention.
+Back at the WAC office, the Stewardship Database allows the Stewardship Specialist to quantify and qualify all activities occurring on all properties, as well as, manage the history of a conservation easement dating back to the original grantor (landowner) and, if applicable, the original Whole Farm Plan (“WFP”).

 Additionally, CE Program staff (specifically, the Conservation Planner) conducts separate monitoring and review of the WFPs on eased properties through an Annual Status Review (“ASR”).
 WFPs are conservation plans designed to mitigate environmental concerns and to protect water resources.
 Anyone whose property is eased and engages in commercial agriculture is required to have a current and active WFP.
 ASRs are utilized to identify which WFPs require revisions.
 Revisions to Whole Farm Plans become necessary when a change in the farm’s agricultural operations, activities, or livestock under management occurs.
 The Conservation Planner coordinates with WAC’s Agricultural Program to prioritize needed revisions.